GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### My item's status says "pending review."
 What does this mean? {: #faq-listing-08 }

-This means that you've submitted your item for publishing and it is currently in the queue to be reviewed.
+This means that you've submitted your item for publishing and it is currently in the queue to be [reviewed][cws-review].
 The item will not appear in the store until it passes this review.
-(See also [How long will it take to review my item?][how-long-do-reviews-take])

 ### How long will it take to review my item? {: #faq-listing-108 }